 Their Better Business Bureau (BBB) profile only has a few reviews, but all of them are for the lowest score possible.
 They all cite generally deceitful practices and accuse the WLCO of being a scam artist.

-There are also 43 complaints in the past three years, almost all of which are about their billing/collections process or problems with their loan products.
-In light of these issues and the WLCO’s responses, the BBB rates their customer service at a B-.
+There are also more than 40 complaints in the past three years, almost all of which are about their billing/collections process or problems with their loan products.
+In light of these issues and the WLCO’s responses, the BBB rates their customer service at a B.